MAYOR OF SRVM LED A MARCH TO MARK 16 DAYS OF ACTIVISM FOR NO VIOLENCE AGAINST WOMEN AND CHILDREN

 While other women stood up to say they have seen enough, others joined the march to say they have experienced enough violence in their lives.

-Another community member from Paterson said she joined the march because her sister was raped on her way from a place of tavern.
+Another community member from Paterson said she joined the march because her sister was raped on her way from a nearby tavern.

 “The neighbours claim that they heard someone crying the night my sister was raped but they were too scared to go out and help.”

-“Nothing ever happened and no one was arrested, she then got mentally ill and later died,” she said.
+“Nothing ever happened and no one was arrested, my sister then got mentally ill and later died,” she said.

 When accepting the petition, Marshall urged victims of abuse and violence to refrain from withdrawing cases as this keeps these perpetrators in the society instead of jail where they belong.